arvpUofA/au_teensycode/README.md

 ### Custom UAVCAN Data Types

-For creating custom datatypes for UAVCAN, DSDL files need to be created.
+For creating custom data types for UAVCAN, DSDL files need to be created.
 These files must be placed in the lib/arvp/arvp/ folder.
 The files must be named like so:
 {data-type-ID}.{Dataname}.uavcan.
 Note that the first letter of the data name must be capitalized.